TrippingKelsea/weblookrs/AmazonQ.md

 - Less accurate representation of how pages appear to users

 Each approach offers different trade-offs between accuracy, resource usage, dependencies, and complexity.
 The best choice depends on the specific requirements for accuracy of rendering, resource constraints, and deployment environment.

+## Feature Flags

+1. **mcp_experimental**:
+   - Enables the experimental MCP (Model Context Protocol) integration
+   - When enabled, adds MCP server and client functionality
+   - Disabled by default to keep the core tool lightweight
+   - Can be enabled with `cargo build --features mcp_experimental`